jamesearlywine/document-templating-service/README.md

       - target: {apiBaseUrl}
   - `npm run test:load`
   - reports: `./testing/artillery/reports`

+## How to configure
+  - Pass in Cloudformation parameters to configure the service
+    - Pipeline injection of parameters
+      - key/values specified in the pipeline
+      - template configuration file specified in the pipeline
+        - template.config.{env}.yml
+    - `cdk/stack-config.ts`
+      - default values for cloudformation parameters
+      - locations for fetching param/secret from ssm
+        - when cloudformation parameter is not specified

 ## How to deploy
 - edit `ephemeralPrefix` and hard-coded config values in:
   - `cdk/cdk.json`